spatie/checkout/README.md

 ];
 ```

-This package also comes with a facade, which provides an easy way to call the the class.
+This package also comes with a facade, which provides an easy way to use this class.

 ```php